 Summary of Chapter 21:

-Many clans appreciate some changes brought by the white men—notably, the trading store and the money that’s not flowing to umofia.
+Many clans appreciate some of the changes brought by the white men—notably, the trading store and the money that’s not flowing to umofia.
 Mr. Brown, the white missionary, is a patient man who treads softly on his faith and becomes friendly with the clansmen, including the leader Hakuna.
 The two can peacefully, intellectually discuss religion.

 Now the people have accepted the changes white men bring, like a hospital, school, and religion, and they appreciate it.
 But Okonkwo is increasingly out of touch with a new reality evident that he chases away Mr. Brown.
 Okonkwo believes that he came home at the wrong time because his sons can’t enter the ranks of Egbo culture.
 Nwoye has adapted to the new society and is thriving.